GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 Keep track of the [API changes](/docs/privacy-sandbox/attribution-reporting-updates/).

 {% Aside %}
-Attribution Reporting is the new name for the Event Conversion Measurement API.
-[The name was changed](/docs/privacy-sandbox/attribution-reporting-introduction/), as the original event-level scope expanded to cover additional measurement use cases.
+Attribution Reporting was formerly known as the Event Conversion Measurement API.
+[The name was changed](/docs/privacy-sandbox/attribution-reporting-introduction/) in 2022, as the original event-level scope expanded to cover additional measurement use cases.
 {% endAside %}

 Learn why we plan to